-An EFD evaluation typically begins with an exam to rule out other conditions with similar symptoms.
-Your primary care physician may refer you to a neurologist or audiologist for additional testing.
+An EFD evaluation typically begins with an exam or evaluation to rule out other conditions with similar symptoms.
+Your primary care physician may then refer you to a specialist, like a child psychologist or pediatric neuropsychologist.
 The specialist will consult previous medical records, and examine performance at school/work, and administer additional tests.

 The most common EFD evaluation is the Behavior Rating Inventory of Executive Function (BRIEF), a written survey that kids/young adults, parents, and teachers complete to assess executive functioning.
 It comprises 86 questions designed to pinpoint the biggest area of difficulty.
 Additional evaluations include:

 - Conners 3: a rating scale that evaluates ADHD and EFD using parent, self, and teacher reports

 - Barkley Deficits in Executive Functioning Scale (BDEFS) for Adults: assesses EFD using self and other reports

 - Comprehensive Executive Function Inventory (CEFI): compares a person to a norm group using parent, teacher, and self-report assessments

 The specialist may want to conduct an intelligence test to compare potential with actual functioning, and interview the person with executive function difficulties.